vegaprotocol/documentation/docs/node-operators/install.md

 ```
 :::

-Both binaries can be build without the CGO support.
+Both binaries can be built without the CGO support.
 Disable it with the following command:
 ```
 export CGO_ENABLED=0
 ```